Musée d'Orsay: History

 In the 1970s work began on building a 1 km-long tunnel under the station as part of the creation of line C of the Réseau Express Régional with a new station under the old station.
 In 1970, permission was granted to demolish the station but Jacques Duhamel, Minister for Cultural Affairs, ruled against plans to build a new hotel in its stead.
 The station was put on the supplementary list of Historic Monuments and finally listed in 1978.
 The suggestion to turn the station into a museum came from the Directorate of the Museum of France.
 The idea was to build a museum that would bridge the gap between the Louvre and the National Museum of Modern Art at the Georges Pompidou Centre.
 The plan was accepted by Georges Pompidou and a study was commissioned in 1974.
 In 1978, a competition was organized to design the new museum.
 ACT Architecture, a team of three young architects (Pierre Colboc, Renaud Bardon and Jean-Paul Philippon), were awarded the contract which involved creating 20,000 m2 of new floorspace on four floors.
 The construction work was carried out by Bouygues.
 In 1981, the Italian architect Gae Aulenti was chosen to design the interior including the internal arrangement, decoration, furniture and fittings of the museum.
 The arrangement of the galleries she designed was elaborate and inhabited the three main levels that are under the museum's barrel vault atrium.
 On the main level of the building, a central nave was formed by the surrounding stone structures that were previously the building's train platforms.
 The central nave's structures break up the immense sculpture and gallery spaces and provided more organized units for viewing the art.

 In July 1986, the museum was ready to receive its exhibits.
-It took 6 months to install the 2000 or so paintings, 600 sculptures and other works.
+It took 6 months to install the 2,000 or so paintings, 600 sculptures and other works.
 The museum officially opened in December 1986 by then-president François Mitterrand.
 At any time about 3,000 art pieces are on display within Musée d'Orsay.
-Within the museum is a 1:100 scale model created by Richard Peduzzi of an aerial view of Paris Opera and surrounding area encapsulated underneath glass flooring that viewers walk on as they proceed through the museum.
+Within the museum is a 1:100 scale model created by Richard Peduzzi of an aerial view of Paris Opera and surrounding area.
+This model is encapsulated underneath glass flooring that viewers walk on as they proceed through the museum.
 This installation allows the viewers to understand the city planning of Paris at the time, which has made this attraction one of the most popular within the museum.